Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 11:30 PM to 1 AM

 Walk home.
-Do NOT try the metro right after fireworks - it is paralyzed for 90 minutes.
-Walk a kilometer or two until you reach a less-mobbed station, or just walk all the way back.
+Do NOT try the metro right after the fireworks - it is paralysed for 90 minutes.
+Walk a kilometre or two until you reach a less-mobbed station, or just walk all the way back.
 Carry the smallest kid.
-Stop for ice cream if open.
+Stop for ice cream if anywhere is still open.

 What to Pack: The Bastille Day Family Kit